opendxl/opendxl-console/pydoc/_sources/installation.rst.txt

 Installation
 ************

-This distribution contains a ``lib`` sub-directory that includes the application library files.
+This distribution contains a ``lib`` sub-directory that includes the console library files.

 Use ``pip`` to automatically install the library: